-Emergency Dentist - Keller, TX
+Emergency Dentist - Fort Worth, TX

 What to Do During a Dental Emergency!

 When a dental emergency happens, you can bet it will be inconvenient and sometimes even scary!
 If you contact Distinguished Dental immediately to speak with a member of our team, we can help make your situation less stressful.
-Your emergency dentist in Keller is committed to providing same-day urgent care for dental emergencies, so you can return to good oral health and well-being as quickly as possible.
+Your emergency dentist in Fort Worth is committed to providing same-day urgent care for dental emergencies, so you can return to good oral health and well-being as quickly as possible.

 Common Dental Emergencies We Can Help With